 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'large intestine.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 First Known Use of large intestine

 Definition of large intestine for English Language Learners

 : the end part of the intestine that is wider and shorter than the small intestine

 LARGE INTESTINE Defined for Kids

 medical Definition of large intestine

-What made you look up large intestine?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up large intestine?
+Please tell us where you read or heard it (including the quote, if possible).